ACGaming/UniversalTweaks/README.md

 **Bugfixes:**

+* Accurate Smooth Lighting: Improves the accuracy of smooth lighting by checking for suffocation and light opacity
 * Block Fire: Prevents fire projectiles burning entities when blocking with shields
 * Block Overlay: Fixes x-ray when standing in non-suffocating blocks
 * Boat Riding Offset: Fixes entities glitching through the bottom of boats